Kustjägarna: Organization

-The Coastal Ranger Company is responsible for providing intelligence to the rest of the 1st Marine Regiment.
-The company is divided into two elements, the Assault/Commando element, and the frogmen reconnaissance element (attackdykarna).
-While both elements are experts in deep reconnaissance and direct action, the Commando element is more oriented on direct action than the Reconnaissance element, but the ability to conduct underwater insertions and the high stealth capability of the Reconnaissance element makes them the favourable choice for certain reconnaissance missions.
+The Coastal Ranger Company (KJK) is responsible for providing intelligence to the rest of the 1st Marine Regiment.
+The company is divided into two elements, the Assault/Commando element, and the frogmen Reconnaissance element (attackdykarna).
+While both elements are experts in deep reconnaissance, direct action, and long-range penetration, the Commando element is more oriented on direct action and irregular warfare than the Reconnaissance element, but the ability to conduct underwater insertions and the high stealth capability of the Reconnaissance element makes them the favourable choice for certain reconnaissance missions.

 After the first two months of Coastal Ranger training, each individual belonging to the Commando and the Reconnaissance elements get specialized training depending on their assigned tasks in the teams.
 There are 4–8 members in every team and the different specializations are:

 Team Leader: There is also a 2nd-in-command in the team, who assists the TL (Team Leader) and takes over if the commander is killed or injured.

 Communications specialist: Responsible for the team's communications equipment and the communication with the higher command.
 He is also trained in encryption and laser guidance as he is the one that is in charge for guiding airstrikes and artillery to located enemy targets.
 The extra and heavy radio equipment requires the specialist to have excellent physical stamina, although, the load is normally rotated around the team.

 Medic: Responsible for tending to wounds and injuries.
 He is a combatant and does not carry Red Cross-markings, and is excluded from the protection that article 9 in the First Geneva Convention offers to the International Red Cross "or any other impartial humanitarian organization" to provide protection and relief of wounded and sick soldiers.
 The medic receives 520 hours of emergency medical training and spends three weeks at a civilian hospital emergency room.

 Demolitions expert: There are two demolition experts in every team.
-They are proficient with the use of mines and explosives.
+They are proficient with the use of explosive, land mine and naval mine.
 The purpose of the demolition experts is to give the teams the ability to conduct ambushes using mines, and to perform sabotage with explosives.
-They are trained on every mine-system in the Swedish Armed Forces and how to employ them effectively.
+They are trained on every mine system in the Swedish Armed Forces and how to employ them effectively.
 The demolitions experts also carry the team's main support weapon, the FN MINIMI.

 Each company also has support assets, and these are:

 Sniper/Spotter: The snipers work in pairs and are available as a company asset as a detachment to the Company HQ.
 Their job is to provide intelligence through reconnaissance, but can also eliminate high-value targets at long ranges.

-Fire Support: Soldiers in the Fire Support Team are used to provide heavy-weapon and anti-armor support to the ranger teams when more firepower is needed, such as during deliberate attacks.
+Fire Support: Soldiers in the Fire Support Team are used to provide combined anti-armor and heavy weapon support to the ranger teams when more firepower is needed, such as during deliberate attacks.
 The Fire Support Team can also be used as a quick reaction force to call in as aid if one of the ranger teams get pinned down in enemy contacts.